adlnet/xAPI-Spec/xAPI.md

 __Activity__: Something with which an Actor interacted.
 It can be a unit of instruction, experience, or performance that is to be tracked in meaningful combination with a Verb.
-Interpretation of Activity is broad, meaning that Activities can even be tangible objects.
+Interpretation of Activity is broad, meaning that Activities can even be tangible Objects.

 <a name="def-activity-provider" />